 Through the study of a wide variety of literary materials, English majors deepen their understanding of history, culture, language, and human behavior.
 They also gain skill in writing, reading, and critical thinking.

-The faculty of the UNH Manchester English department specializes in 20th century poetry, poetry writing, women’s literary traditions, American literary folklore, New England culture, protest literature, nature writers, American and British fiction, Victorian literature and art, Renaissance drama, interdisciplinary studies, composition, journalism, grammar, and connections between American literature and American music.
+The faculty of the UNH Manchester English department specializes in American and British fiction, Victorian literature and art, Renaissance drama, interdisciplinary studies, composition, and grammar.

 Many upper-level courses are conducted as seminars, and individual conferences with professors are common.
 When possible, field trips to see local performances of drama and poetry readings are planned in conjunction with specific literature courses.

 Job prospects for English majors after graduation are varied.
 English majors find employment in libraries and museums, government agencies, nonprofit organizations, publishing companies, journalism, the media, marketing, advertising, social work, banking, and many other fields.
 English graduates also are well prepared to enter graduate study in fields such as law and business.